skrhakv/gvp/README.md

 cd src
 python xtal_predict.py
 ```
-Running this script should only take a few seconds on a standard computer (a GPU is not required for rapid predictions but is preferred for new model training).
+Running this script should only take a few seconds on a standard computer (a GPU is not required for making predictions but is preferred for new model training).

 Currently, modifying the `strucs` list to contain multiple structures is not supported (though we will build this functionality in an upcoming update).
 We recommend looping over the entire main method if you would like to make predictions for multiple structures.